ibm-cloud-docs/discovery/query-parameters.md

 # Query parameters
 {: #query-parameters}

-The {{site.data.keyword.discoveryfull}} service offers powerful content search capabilities through queries.
-After your content is uploaded and enriched by the {{site.data.keyword.discoveryshort}} service, you can build queries, integrate {{site.data.keyword.discoveryshort}} into your own projects, or create a custom application by using the {{site.data.keyword.watson}} Explorer Application Builder.
+{{site.data.keyword.discoveryfull}} offers powerful content search capabilities through queries.
+After your content is uploaded and enriched by {{site.data.keyword.discoveryshort}}, you can build queries, integrate {{site.data.keyword.discoveryshort}} into your own projects, or create a custom application by using the {{site.data.keyword.watson}} Explorer Application Builder.
 To get started with queries, see [Query concepts](/docs/services/discovery?topic=discovery-query-concepts#query-concepts).
 For the complete list of parameters, see the [Query reference](/docs/services/discovery?topic=discovery-query-reference#parameter-descriptions).
 {: shortdesc}

 **Search parameters**